 - My Account

 Alfreda Barnett was born in Chicago, the youngest daughter of civil rights activists Ida B. Wells and Ferdinand L. Barnett.
 She graduated from the University of Chicago in 1924 with a Bachelor of Philosophy degree.
-She married Benjamin C. Duster Jr., who was a clerk in her father's law firm, and worked as a homemaker and mother to her five children until she was widowed at the age of 40 and went back to school for social work.
+She married Benjamin C. Duster Jr., a clerk in her father's law firm, and worked as a homemaker and mother to her five children until she was widowed at 40 and went back to school for social work.

-Duster edited and in 1970 published Ida B. Wells' autobiography, Crusade for Justice: The Autobiography of Ida B. Wells, which she worked on for 25 years after her mother's death.
+Duster edited and 1970 published Ida B. Wells' autobiography, Crusade for Justice: The Autobiography of Ida B. Wells, which she worked on for 25 years after her mother's death.
 For this book, Duster won the National Council of Negro Women Award for Literary Excellence and Outstanding Humanitarian Contributions.
 The Alfreda Barnett Duster Apartments, public housing in Chicago, Illinois, are named after Duster.
-Alfreda Duster died from a brain hemorrhage at the age of 78, on April 2, 1983.
+Alfreda Duster died from a brain hemorrhage at 78 on April 2, 1983.